vancanhuit/vagrant-k8s/README.md

 We need to install [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/) on our machine.
 Make sure that our machine has enough RAM to run multiple VMs.

-This quick guide is applicable from Kubernetes `1.24+` version onward.
-See [https://kubernetes.io/blog/2022/02/17/dockershim-faq/](https://kubernetes.io/blog/2022/02/17/dockershim-faq/) for more details about breaking changes from Kubernetes `1.24+`.
+This quick guide is applicable from Kubernetes version `1.24+` onward.
+See [https://kubernetes.io/blog/2022/02/17/dockershim-faq/](https://kubernetes.io/blog/2022/02/17/dockershim-faq/) for more details about breaking changes from the Kubernetes version `1.24+`.

 ## Provisioning VMs with all necessary tools
 ```sh